 3. Soba Noodles

 In Japan, they signify long life, but only if you eat them without breaking or chewing them.
 Slurp these long noodles in one piece for a good long life or, at the very least, a very tasty meal.

 4. Black-Eyed Peas

-There are several different thoughts on why black–eyed peas have come to symbolize good luck.
-In America, the prevailing folklore dates back to the Civil War era, when black–eyed peas, also known as field peas, were used to feed grazing cattle.
-During the Siege of Vicksburg, Mississippi in the late spring of 1863, the town was cut off from all food supplies for nearly two months.
-The people were close to starvation and resorted to eating the crops previously reserved for feeding their livestock.
-If it weren't for the lowly "cowpeas" (as they're also known) many people wouldn't have survived.
+There are several different thoughts on why black-eyed peas have come to symbolize good luck.
+In America, the prevailing folklore dates back to the Civil War era, when black-eyed peas, also known as field peas, were used to feed grazing cattle.
+During the Siege of Vicksburg, Mississippi, in late spring of 1863, the town was cut off from all food supplies for nearly two months.
+People were close to starvation and resorted to eating the crops previously reserved for feeding their livestock.
+If it weren't for the lowly "cowpeas" (as they're also known), many people wouldn't have survived.
 Lucky or resourceful, those folks created one tasty tradition out of a versatile legume.

 Greens ... greenbacks ... moola?
 Makes sense.
 Leafy greens resemble folded paper money symbolizing wealth and prosperity.
-Pair them with black–eyed peas and ham for a truly Southern New Year's tradition (both high on the luck spectrum) and triple your luck for the year.
+Pair them with black–eyed peas and ham for a truly Southern-style New Year's Ever tradition and triple your luck for 2020.